 Baltic Shorts Residency

-Baltic Shorts Residency is a new initiative of Lithuanian Short Film Agency LITHUANIAN SHORTS that started in 2019.
-It is a three-weeks short film script development residency program dedicated to filmmakers from Baltic countries who are willing to dive deep into the writing process along with professional consultations.
-Its purpose is to give 3 selected participants the opportunity to be mentored by the script consultant Anna Ciennik (intensive script workshop in a group, 2–3 individual online sessions during the residency and 1 follow-up consultation after the residency).
-After this residency program participant is committed to apply to Baltic Pitching Forum.
+BALTIC SHORTS RESIDENCY is a three-week intensive short film script development residency program dedicated to the filmmakers from the Baltic countries who are willing to dive deep into the writing process along with the professional consultations.
+Its purpose is to give selected scriptwriters or directors the opportunity to develop a new short film script with the help of scriptwriting consultant Anna Ciennik while staying at the remote Lithuanian town Kintai.
+After the residency program participants are committed to apply to the newest edition of the Baltic Pitching Forum.

 Eligible applicants – Lithuanian, Latvian, and Estonian film directors and scriptwriters who have finished at least one short film project and are developing a new project (not TV series) that is fiction/animation up to 30 minutes and aimed at an international audience.

-The 5th edition of BALTIC SHORTS RESIDENCY will take place on 1-18 June 2023, in Kintai (Klaipėda region, Lithuania).
+The 7th edition of BALTIC SHORTS RESIDENCY will take place in June 2025, in Kintai (Klaipėda region, Lithuania).

 Script consultant - Anna Ciennik